zyedidia/riscinator/README.md

-# Riscinator 5000
+# Riscinator

-The Riscinator 5000 is a simple RISC-V core implemented in Chisel.
+Riscinator is a simple RISC-V core implemented in Chisel.
 It is meant for learning Chisel, and for experimenting with new Chisel features.
 The core is a 3-stage pipeline implementing the rv32i unprivileged instruction set in under 500 lines of code.
 The system as a whole also includes a simple bus and